AlissaSabre/disfr/README.md

 ## Summary

-XLIFF is an OASIS standard XML file format for bilingual document used by professional translators.
+XLIFF is an OASIS standard XML file format for bilingual documents.
 It is used in most (if not all) of modern CAT environments.

 disfr is a handy tool to show the contents of XLIFF and similar files.
 It has some features to further examine the files, e.g., filtering and sorting segments, inspecting tags, or comparing differences between versions.
 It has no way to edit/change the contents, however.